syncfusion-content/javascript-docs/js/Grid/Filter.md

 List of Filter bar Expressions:

-You can enter the below filte expressions manually in the filter bar.
+You can enter the below filter expressions manually in the filter bar.

  <table>
         <tr>